algoaccess/edison_mod_kernel_image_gen/README.md

 # edison_mod_kernel_image_gen
 This project contains convenience shell scripts that modifies and recompiles the Intel Edison kernel with USB-Serial and USB-Ethernet driver support without much intervention.
+You can optionally resize the rootfs partition by specifying the new partition size as a command-line argument.

-The output includes both the Yocto and Ubilinux image.
+The output includes both the Yocto and optionally the Ubilinux image using the second shell script.

 One of the recipes containing the Paho package has been patched with the correct path before compilation.
 Details can be found in this [Intel forum thread](https://communities.intel.com/thread/101849).